adobe-fonts/vffirst-source-serif/README.md

 *  To provide a context for experimenting with the grammar by adding to or changing one or more feature files, building the altered font, and examining the result.
-*  To introduce a beta version of AFDKO that supports the new syntax.
+*  To introduce a beta version of AFDKO that supports the feature file syntax additions.

 # Building the sources